asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 * Methods with no side effects are easier to test than methods with side effects.
 * Classes using composition instead of inheritance are easier to test.
 * Classes that use small inheritance hierarchies are easier to test than large inheritance hierarchies.
-* Classes that follow the inversion of control principle are easier to test than classes that act as "God objects" and do all the work procedurally.
+* Classes that follow the inversion of control principle are easier to test than classes that act as "God objects" and do all their work procedurally.
 * Less test setup (i.e., less state required to execute a test) makes tests easier to write and understand.

-As you continue to pair with developers they will see how much easier the code is to maintain, understand, and reason about.
-Now they have a unit test suite which will enable them to refactor their code and continuously improve the design of the software.
+As you continue to pair with developers they will begin to see how much easier the code is to maintain, understand, extend, and reason about.

 ##Conclusion
 TDD and pair programming provides the best framework to educate developers on the value of writing testable code and how to do it properly.
 If you are trying to sell an organization on unit testing and writing testable code, encourage the developers to pair with you and start the conversation with the first unit test you write with them.